devonzuegel/smallworld/README.md

 - "cuties"
 - orange favicon
 - "media naranja" (spanish for "half orange", their word for "soulmate")

-## TODO before launch
-- [ ] change the Airtable DB to the real one, instead of fake data
-- [ ] change the Signup form to the correct link (real data instead of fake data): https://airtable.com/embed/appF2K8ThWvtrC6Hs/shrdeJxeDgrYtcEe8
-- [ ] implement the matchmaking algorithm
-- [ ] implement the daily email
-- [ ] get Twilio account unsuspended
-- [ ] add a button for the user to make their account public/private
-- [ ] add an orange favicon
-- [ ] for valentine's day, we can do corny citrus puns like:
+- for valentine's day, we can do corny citrus puns like:
    - "will you be my clementine?"
    - "you're a cutie"
    - "you're my main squeeze"